KeithIMyers/chromiumos-docs/development_basics.md

 *   Upstart initialization scripts, as in [src/platform2/init].
 See the [init STYLE file] and [init README file] for guidelines.
-*   Portage .ebuild files, as in the [chromiumos-overlay repository].
+*   Portage `.ebuild` files, as in the [chromiumos-overlay repository].
 We follow the upstream guidelines; see the [Ebuild Writing] page and specifically the [Ebuild File Format].
 *   Miscellaneous development-related tasks

-Read the [Google shell style guide] and [Chromium OS shell style guidelines] before writing scripts, with the caveat that the Upstart or Portage guidelines take precedent when writing those types of scripts.
+Read the [Google shell style guide] and [Chromium OS shell style guidelines] before writing scripts, with the caveat that the Upstart or Portage guidelines take precedence when writing those types of scripts.

 ### Python